Last updated: 12/30/2015

-An increasing number of states and municipalities prohibit the use of cell phones while driving, exposing drivers to penalties such as fines.
+An increasing number of states and municipalities prohibit the use of cell phones while driving, exposing drivers to fines and other penalties.
 (To learn more about state cell phone laws and tips for driving safely, read Nolo's articles Cell Phones and Driving: State Laws and Cell Phones and Driving in California.)
 But did you know that in addition to breaking the law, using a cell phone while driving may also expose you to a lawsuit if you are involved in a car accident?
-Here's an update on some of the latest legal developments regarding cell phone use and car accidents.
+Here's an update on some of the latest legal developments regarding cell phone use and texting while driving as they relate to liability for a car accident.

 When one driver sues another for damage resulting from a car accident, the person bringing the lawsuit (the plaintiff ) generally has to prove that the other driver (the defendant) caused the accident through his or her careless driving.
 (To learn about the most common liability theory used in car accident cases, read Nolo's article Car Accidents Caused by Negligence.)

-In some recent cases, plaintiffs have argued (and some courts have agreed) that a driver was legally at fault for the accident ("negligent," in legalese) because the driver used a cell phone immediately before or during the collision.
+In some recent cases, plaintiffs have argued (and many courts have agreed) that a driver was legally at fault for the accident ("negligent," in legalese) because the driver used a cell phone or other device immediately before or during the collision.

-In other cases, injured plaintiffs have also been found to have contributed to the accident because they were using a cell phone while driving.
+In other cases, injured plaintiffs have also been found to have contributed to the accident because they were using a phone while driving.

-Examples of careless driving caused by cell phone use include:
+Examples of careless driving caused by phone use include: